Optimal Space Lower Bound for Deterministic Self-Stabilizing Leader Election Algorithms: Introduction

-Memory complexity in the state model, has been extensively studied for a special type of algorithms: the \emph{silent algorithms}.
-Such algorithms guarantee that the state of every node does not change once the algorithm has stabilized.
-For this type of algorithms, Dolev and al. \cite{DolevGS99}, proved at the end of the 90s that finding the centers of a graph, electing a leader, and constructing a spanning tree requires $\Omega(\log n)$ memory.
-Silent algorithms have later been related to a mechanism known as \emph{proof-labeling-scheme} (PLS)~\cite{KormanKP10}.
-More precisely, for any given problem, a memory lower bound for proof-labeling schemes automatically implies a memory lower bounds for silent self-stabilizing algorithms.
-A typical example is the $\Omega(\log^2n)$ lower bound on the size of any PLS for minimum-weight spanning trees (MST)~\cite{KormanK07} , which implies the same bound for constructing an MST in a silent manner~\cite{BlinF15}.
-Thanks to this relation, memory complexity is well-understood for silent algorithms.
+Space complexity of self-stabilizing algorithms has been extensively studied for \emph{silent} algorithms, that is, algorithms that guarantee that the content of the variables of every node does not change once the algorithm has reached a legal configuration.
+For silent algorithms, Dolev and al. \cite{DolevGS99}, proved that finding the centers of a graph, electing a leader, and constructing a spanning tree requires registers of $\Omega(\log n)$ bits per node.
+Silent algorithms have later been related to a concept known as \emph{proof-labeling scheme} (PLS)~\cite{KormanKP10}.
+Any lower bound on the size of the proofs in a PLS for a predicate~$\Pi$ on labeled graph implies a lower bound on the size of the registers for silent self-stabilizing algorithms solving~$\Pi$.
+A typical example is the $\Omega(\log^2n)$-bit lower bound on the size of any PLS for minimum weight spanning trees (MST)~\cite{KormanK07} , which implies the same bound for constructing an MST in a silent self-stabilizing manner~\cite{BlinF15}.
+Thanks to the tight connection between silent self-stabilizing algorithms and proof-labeling schemes, the space complexity of a vast collection of problems is known, for silent algorithms.
 (See \cite{FeuilloleyF16} for more information on proof-labeling schemes.)